A Guide to Physical Therapy for Shoulder Pain

 Almost always, the answer is a resounding YES.

-We will discuss what physical therapy is, how it can help relieve shoulder pain, and some common exercises that you can do at home to improve your condition.
+We will discuss what physical therapy is, how a physical therapist can help relieve shoulder pain, and exercises to try.

 A sudden, acute injury can occur from a fall, sports impact, or blow.
 Additionally, it can be a more subtle cause like twisting the shoulder, lifting something too heavy, or over-stretching local tissues.
 These can result in acute injuries, such as: